MicrosoftDocs/globalization/globalization/methodology/international-design.md

 * If your feature has UI strings, are all the strings available to be translated?

+  All UI is required to be available in French for products marketed in France and both French and English for products marketed in Canada.
-  For example, all UI is required to be translated by the [:::no-loc text="Toubon"::: Law](http://en.wikipedia.org/wiki/Toubon_Law#Provisions_of_the_law) in France and the [Quebec Law 101](http://en.wikipedia.org/wiki/Bilingualism_in_Canada) in Canada.
+  See the [:::no-loc text="Toubon"::: Law](http://en.wikipedia.org/wiki/Toubon_Law#Provisions_of_the_law) for France and the [Quebec Law 101](http://en.wikipedia.org/wiki/Bilingualism_in_Canada) for Canada.

 * Does the feature incorporate components that aren't translated for your target markets?

   How will you handle unsupported markets?
-What are the ramifications, fall back mechanisms, etc.?
+What are the ramifications, and fall back mechanisms?

 * If your feature has UI elements that combine to form a sentence, can the UI be reordered?
   For example, the recurrence dialog in the calendar below is problematic.